-One Button Disaster Recovery of a Windows System
+One Button Disaster Recovery of a Windows system

-One Button Disaster Recovery (OBDR) is a fully automated Data Protector recovery method for Windows clients and Cell Manager, where user intervention is reduced to minimum.
-For details on supported operating systems, refer to the HP OpenView Storage Data Protector Product Announcements, Software Notes, and References.
+One Button Disaster Recovery (OBDR) is an automated Data Protector recovery method for Windows clients and Cell Manager, where user intervention is reduced to minimum.
+For details on supported operating systems, refer to the HP Data Protector product announcements, software notes, and references.